This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Scuba diving, flying, or climbing to high altitudes

-- Catamenial: This is when a pneumothorax occurs 1 to 3 days after a woman's monthly period begins.
-A catamenial spontaneous pneumothorax is more common in women with endometriosis.
+- Catamenial, a condition that causes a pneumothorax 1 to 3 days after a woman's monthly period begins

 What are the signs and symptoms of a spontaneous pneumothorax?